ariannedee/python-environments/README.md

 #### If you don't know git:
 1. Click the "Clone or download" (green) button at the top-right of the page
 2. Click "Download ZIP"
-3. Unzip it and move the **python-environments-master** folder to a convenient location
+3. Unzip it and move the **python-environments-main** folder to a convenient location

-### 5. At the beginning of class, download the resources
-When you have signed in to the class, the **Resources** widget will have PDFs for the slides and for a resource package that has PyCharm shortcuts, links, and a Python 2 to 3 comparison

 ## FAQs
 ### Can I use Python 2?

-Yes.
-There are not many differences for this class.
+No. Please use Python 3.8 or higher.

 ### Can I use a different code editor besides PyCharm?

+You can use VS Code for this class.

 Jupyter notebooks are not ideal since we'll be working from multiple folders throughout the class.

-Other IDEs like VS Code, Atom, and Spyder will work, but they are only recommended if you are already know it and are comfortable navigating to different files and running commands in the command line.
-If it has syntax highlighting for Python, that is ideal.

 ### PyCharm can't find Python 3